ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Running_Simulations.md

 ~~~
 {: .text}

-Now we can include any of thete files from the minimization input file
+Now we can include any of these two files from the minimization input file by defining a corresponding variable
 ~~~
 ; Turn on position restraints
 define = -DORIG_PROT_POSRES